-Vancouver (British Columbia), Feb 12, 2019—Tourism Vancouver, in conjunction with the VR/AR Association Vancouver, Creative, B.C., and the Vancouver Economic Commission, are excited to announce the launch of Vancouver Day at this year’s South By Southwest conference (SXSW): the largest interactive art, music, and technology festival in North America.
+Vancouver (British Columbia), Feb 12, 2019—Tourism Vancouver, in conjunction with the VR/AR Association Vancouver, Creative, B.C., Vancouver Economic Commission, and the Vancouver Hotel Destination Association (VHDA), are excited to announce the launch of Vancouver Day at this year’s South By Southwest conference (SXSW): the largest interactive art, music, and technology festival in North America.

 Vancouver Day will bring the best of the Canadian city’s technology innovators, eSports athletes, and musical artists to the Austin, Texas event on Sunday March 10.
 The 12-hour event will take place at Canada House, located at Bungalow bar, 92 Rainey Street.

 The showcase will first spotlight Vancouver’s augmented and virtual reality (AR/VR) ecosystem.
 Keynote speeches from Amy Peck (founder/CEO of EndeavorVR) and Martina Welkhoff (founding partner of the Women in XR Fund) will precede a panel about the reasons why Vancouver has risen to become the second largest AR/VR hub globally.
 Representatives from companies including Conquer Experience, Motive.io, and the VR/AR Association will discuss B.C.’s dynamic innovations to international stakeholders, and a number of top organizations will exhibit their cutting-edge technology.
 Together, they will demonstrate the reasons why Vancouver is a leading destination for tech investment and industry events, and has recently played host to world-class conferences including SIGGRAPH, TED, and the VR/AR Global Summit.